USEPA/CIP-service/README.md

 ### Overview

 CIP-service is a project of the [US Environmental Protection Agency](https://www.epa.gov) providing containers, logic and data for the task of associating or _indexing_ hydrologic features with [NHDPlus](https://www.epa.gov/waterdata/nhdplus-national-hydrography-dataset-plus) features at multiple resolutions.
 CIP-service supports a variety of purposes indexing to catchments, reaches or navigating the NHDPlus network for discovery or flow analysis.
-The majority of logic occurs within a containized [PostgreSQL]([)](https://www.postgresql.org/) database with additional containers providing support products such as an [API](https://docs.postgrest.org/en/v12/), [Jupyter Notebooks](https://jupyter.org/) and sample demo applications.
+The majority of logic occurs within a containerized [PostgreSQL]([)](https://www.postgresql.org/) database with additional containers providing support products such as an [API](https://docs.postgrest.org/en/v12/), [Jupyter Notebooks](https://jupyter.org/) and sample demo applications.
 All components of the provided container stack are open source.

 ### Requirements